 Gary joined Watsi on March 25th, 2014.
-Six years ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gary's most recent donation traveled 8,500 miles to support Erick, a hardworking father from Kenya, to fund removal of a worrisome pancreatic cyst.
+Seven years ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gary's most recent donation traveled 1,900 miles to support Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.

 Erick works as a tout, earning a daily wage, which is inconsistent.
 His wife is a hawker selling second-hand clothes for a living.
 Their family lives in a single room rental house costing USD 17.74 per month.
 Given his health, Erick currently depends on his relatives and wife for support.
 Erick has been on and off to different medical facilities due to stomach distress.
 This has depleted his resources and affected his ability to work.
 Without medical insurance, he is not able to cover the surgical procedure he needs and pay family bills.
 Erick has been unwell for about two years.
 An MRI showed a large mass on his pancreas and he is now scheduled for laparotomy to help ease the discomfort and pain.
 Erick says, "I have failed to provide for my family due to this condition.
 We rely on my wife for survival but her income is low and not enough.
 I need this treatment to be able to work and support my family.”